 - Nursing & Midwifery

 University of Dundee latest news

-The has been named Scottish University of the Year in The Times and Sunday Times Good University Guide for a second consecutive year.
+The has been named University of the Year for Student Experience by The Sunday Times Good University Guide 2020.

 The title confirms that Dundee is one of the best places in the United Kingdom to be a student.

 It follows the University being placed 4th in the UK for overall satisfaction in this year’s National Student Survey, while Dundee was also named the Best Place to Live in Scotland by the Sunday Times earlier this year. …

 Scientists at the have confirmed that a key cellular pathway that protects the brain from damage is disrupted in Parkinson’s patients, raising the possibility of new treatments for the disease.

 Parkinson’s is a disabling disorder of the brain for which there is no cure.
 Mutations in two genes called PINK1 and Parkin are associated with early-onset forms of Parkinson’s.
 Both encode distinct classes of enzymes that play a pivotal role in protecting the brain against stress. …

 The has been voted as one of the best campuses in the UK – and top in Scotland – in a poll of students across the country.